Theoretical Analyses of Multiobjective Evolutionary Algorithms on Multimodal Objectives: Conclusion and Outlook

 Also, we only covered very simple MOEAs in this work.
-Analyzing more complex MOEAs such as the successful decomposition-based MOEA/D~\citep{ZhangL07,LiZZZ16,HuangZCH19,HuangZ20} would be highly interesting.
-This would most likely require an adaptation of our benchmark problem.
+Analyzing more complex MOEAs amenable to mathematical runtime anlyses, such as the decomposition-based MOEA/D~\cite{ZhangL07,LiZZZ16} or the \NSGA~\cite{DebPAM02,ZhengLD22} would be highly interesting.
+For the MOEA/D, this would most likely require an adaptation of our benchmark problem.
 Since the difficult-to-find extremal points of the front are just the solutions of the single-objective sub-problems, and thus the two problems that naturally are part of the set of subproblems regarded by the MOEA/D, this algorithm might have an unfair advantage on the \ojzj problem.